United States dollar: Note issues, 19th century

 In order to finance the War of 1812, Congress authorized the issuance of Treasury Notes, interest-bearing short-term debt that could be used to pay public dues.
 While they were intended to serve as debt, they did function "to a limited extent" as money.
 Treasury Notes were again printed to help resolve the reduction in public revenues resulting from the Panic of 1837 and the Panic of 1857, as well as to help finance the Mexican–American War and the Civil War.

 Paper money was issued again in 1862 without the backing of precious metals due to the Civil War.
 In addition to Treasury Notes, Congress in 1861 authorized the Treasury to borrow $50 million in the form of Demand Notes, which did not bear interest but could be redeemed on demand for precious metals.
 However, by December 1861, the Union government's supply of specie was outstripped by demand for redemption and they were forced to suspend redemption temporarily.
-In February 1862 Congress passed the Legal Tender Act of 1862, issuing United States Notes, which were not redeemable on demand and bore no interest, but were legal tender, meaning that creditors had to accept them at face value for any payment except for public debts and import tariffs.
-However, silver and gold coins continued to be issued, resulting in the depreciation of the newly printed notes through Gresham's Law.
-In 1869, Supreme Court ruled in Hepburn v.
+In February 1862 Congress passed the Legal Tender Act of 1862, issuing United States Notes, which were not redeemable on demand and bore no interest, but were legal tender, meaning that creditors had to accept them at face value for any payment except for import tariffs and interest on public debts.
+However, silver and gold coins continued to be issued, resulting in the depreciation of the newly printed notes through Gresham's law.
+In 1869, the Supreme Court ruled in Hepburn v.
 Griswold that Congress could not require creditors to accept United States Notes, but overturned that ruling the next year in the Legal Tender Cases.
 In 1875, Congress passed the Specie Payment Resumption Act, requiring the Treasury to allow U.S. Notes to be redeemed for gold after January 1, 1879.